Axtro-PhysX/Axtro-PhysX/README.md

 I mostly work with Python and Java but I'm familiarizing myself with JavaScript, HTML, C/C++ along with Ruby and Go for future project/career usage.

-This page is used as a hub for both my school and personal projects.
+This page is used as a hub for both my school and personal projects (not all of which are public facing.)